amrith92/fluxgate/README.md

 ## Documentation and further reading

-See [`docs/ALGORITHMIC_DESIGN.md`](docs/ALGORITHMIC_DESIGN.md) for a deeper dive into the caches, sketches, and concurrency model that underpin FluxGate.
+See [Algorithmic Design](docs/ALGORITHMIC_DESIGN.md) for a deeper dive into the caches, sketches, and concurrency model that underpin FluxGate.
 Benchmarks and example deployments under `benchmarks/` and `examples/` illustrate how to size caches and interpret limiter telemetry in production environments.

 Additional guides are available under `docs/`:

-* [`docs/TUNING_GUIDE.md`](docs/TUNING_GUIDE.md) documents the most important knobs on the limiter builders, including hot-cache sizing, sketch rotation, and adaptive controller settings.
+* [Tuning Guide](docs/TUNING_GUIDE.md) documents the most important knobs on the limiter builders, including hot-cache sizing, sketch rotation, and adaptive controller settings.
-* [`docs/EXAMPLES.md`](docs/EXAMPLES.md) walks through the runnable samples, including a Resilience4j decorator that caches matched policies and reuses FluxGate’s retry-after metadata.
+* [Examples](docs/EXAMPLES.md) walks through the runnable samples, including a Resilience4j decorator that caches matched policies and reuses FluxGate’s retry-after metadata.
+* [Benchmark results](docs/BENCHMARK_REPORT.md) present the full verification report, including environment details and visual summaries of throughput, latency, and accuracy.